mcwalrus/go-sentinel/README.md

 Prometheus metrics will be exposed with names `myapp_workers_...` on host _localhost:8080/metrics_.

+## Advanced Usage

-### Using Multiple Observers
+### Forked Observers

-Configure multiple observers for different task types and create forks for specialised behaviour:
+You can fork observers to provide different behaviour with shared underlying metrics:

 ```go
 package main